SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 ### Searching

-Web requests are stateless, and therefore every request must stand on its own feet and should not be dependent on in-memory state left behind by an earlier request.
+Web requests are stateless, and therefore every request must stand on its own feet and should not be dependent on the in-memory state left behind by an earlier request.
 Therefore, whenever you request a page from an archive provider, NetServer has to start from the bottom.
-An additional constraint comes from the Sentry system, whose rules are too complex to be expressed in something the database can filter for us.
+An additional constraint comes from the [Sentry system][25], whose rules are too complex to be expressed in something the database can filter for us.
 We, therefore, have to fetch, evaluate, possibly discard, and go on fetching rows until we arrive at the start of the page you requested.
-The end result is that the repeated paging required to fetch data scales like [O(N^2)](https://en.wikipedia.org/wiki/Big_O_notation).
+The end result is that the repeated paging is required to fetch data scales like [O(N^2)][20].

-“It’s a feature” – you can call for any page at any time.
-But like much in the cloud, it leads to implementations that can scale-out wonderfully, but still perform badly in some situations.
+"It’s a feature" – you can call for any page at any time.
+But like much in the cloud, it leads to implementations that can scale out wonderfully, but still perform badly in some situations.

-There are few things that can improve the situation.
-But the first and most important question is this: Why do you have to repeatedly read so much?
-When working with a local database, reading a few hundred thousand rows is trivial and a completely valid way to structure your logic.
+A few things can improve the situation.
+But the first and most important question is this: **Why do you have to repeatedly read so much?** When working with a local database, reading a few hundred thousand rows is trivial and a completely valid way to structure your logic.

 A cloud service with lots of business logic is not the same as a nearby database table.
 It will never have the same performance, not even close.
 You must think differently about it and reflect that in your design.
 When working with a cloud service that’s logically and physically far away, and that by its nature has a different usage pattern, it’s no longer a good solution.

+> [!NOTE]
-Adapting to the cloud doesn’t mean switching from an IDataReader to an ArchiveProvider and keeping everything else the same.
+> Adapting to the cloud doesn’t mean switching from an IDataReader to an ArchiveProvider and keeping everything else the same.
 While the latter mimics the former, they are fundamentally different in their performance behavior.

 The difference cannot be hidden or optimized away, and that means your logic has to change in a significant way.